 This free business plan template for Word allows entrepreneurs and business managers to describe the key aspects of their business such as their vision and mission statement, marketing strategy, operational plan and financial projections.

 Best Practices for Writing a Vision Statement

-There is no template to writing a vision statement, however a common structure for successful ones includes these traits:
+There’s no template for writing a vision statement, however, a common structure for successful ones includes these traits:

-- Be Concise: This is not the place to stuff a document with fluff statements.
-It should be simple, easy to read and cut to the essentials, so that it can be set to memory and be repeated accurately.
+- Be concise: This isn’t the place to stuff a document with fluff statements.
+It should be simple, easy to read and cut to the essentials so that it can be set to memory and be repeated accurately.

-- Be Clear: A good rule of thumb for clarity is to focus on one primary goal, rather than trying to fill the document with a scattering of ideas.
+- Be clear: A good rule of thumb for clarity is to focus on one primary goal, rather than trying to fill the document with many ideas.
 One clear objective is also easier to focus on and achieve.

-- Have a Time Horizon: A time horizon is simply a fixed point in the future when you will achieve and evaluate your vision statement.
-Define that time.
+- Have a time horizon: A time horizon is simply a fixed point in the future when you’ll achieve and evaluate your vision statement.
+Define that timeline.

-- Make it Future-Oriented: Again, the vision statement is not what the company is presently engaged in but rather a future objective where the company plans to be.
+- Make it future-oriented: Again, the vision statement isn’t what the company is presently engaged in but rather a future objective of where the company plans to be.